hashicorp/katakoda/consul-secure-acl-vault/step1.md

 `export CONSUL_HTTP_ADDR=localhost:8500`{{execute T1}}

-### Bootstrap ACLs
+### Bootstrap the ACL system

-Bootstrap the ACL system to start using ACLs.
+Bootstrap the ACL system to start using tokens.

 Issue the following command to bootstrap the ACL system, generate your first token, and capture the output into the `consul.bootstrap` file.